 - Recognized by his peers as a "Leading Lawyer" in the areas of: Medical Malpractice Defense Law; Personal Injury Defense Law: General; and Products Liability Defense Law

 Jeffrey has frequently secured defense verdicts or favorable settlements on behalf of his clients in trials involving highly emotional allegations and substantial potential damages.
 Representative examples of his effective defense counsel include the following:

 - Taylor v.
 Dr. Murphy, St. Clair County, Illinois

-Mr. Glass represented a neurosurgeon who mistakenly performed surgery at the wrong disc level of plaintiff’s spine; a subsequent operation was required at the correct disc level.
+Jeffrey represented a neurosurgeon who mistakenly performed surgery at the wrong disc level of plaintiff's spine; a subsequent operation was required at the correct disc level.
 The plaintiff claimed total and permanent disability, and sought more than $1 million in malpractice damages on the basis of negligence and the res ipsa loquitur theory (the mere fact of an error implies wrongdoing).
-Mr. Glass admitted that a mistake was made, but demonstrated that it was understandable and did not deviate from the standard of care, given the plaintiff’s unique anatomical condition unknown to the defendant when he operated.
-The jury verdict was in favor of Mr. Glass’ client.
+Jeffrey admitted that a mistake was made, but demonstrated that it was understandable and did not deviate from the standard of care, given the plaintiff's unique anatomical condition unknown to the defendant when he operated.
+The jury verdict was in favor of Jeffrey's client.

 - Kenneth Cripps v.
 Dr. Heshmatpour, U.S. District Court (USDC), Southern District of Illinois